• Home

 • What topics and subjects will be taught at the co-op?

-Once families are committed and registered for a semester, participating parents will meet virtually ~2 months before the start of the semester to brainstorm who wants to/is able to teach.
+Once families are committed and registered for a semester, participating parents will meet virtually about a month before the start of the semester to confirm who wants to/is able to teach.

 • Can non-Catholics be a part of this co-op?